galadriel-ai/galadriel/examples/payments/README.md

-# Researcher Agent
+# Payments

 ## Description

-This example demonstrates a research agent that requires **SOL payments** from users before executing tasks.
+This example demonstrates a research agent which receives **SOL payments** from users before executing tasks.
 The agent is designed to analyze investment-related queries and retrieve relevant data from Web3 tools.
 It uses:

 - **gpt-4o model** from OpenAI for language processing.
 - **CodeAgent** from [smolagents](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) to execute a series of steps for reaching a final result.